 Note: The great majority of for-profit organizations providing human services are owned by a single individual or a small group of individuals.
 In many of these organizations, the owner, or one of the owners, assumes the role of chief executive officer.
 However, even when the owner or owners assume no administrative responsibilities at all, and hire a chief executive to be responsible for all administrative and management functions, they must be available to be interviewed by the Review Team during the Site Visit.

-Note: COA’s Administration and Financial Management (AFM) standards apply to for-profit organizations only.
-COA's Financial Management (FIN) and Governance (GOV) standards are not applicable to organizations that are assigned the AFM standards.
+Note: COA Accreditation’s Administration and Financial Management (AFM) standards apply to for-profit organizations only.
+COA Accreditation's Financial Management (FIN) and Governance (GOV) standards are not applicable to organizations that are assigned the AFM standards.

 Note: Please see the AFM Reference List for the research that informed the development of these standards.

-Note: For information made about changes in the 2020 Edition, please see the AFM crosswalk.
-See also the ETH crosswalk for Ethical Practice standards that are now found in AFM.

 AFM 1: Purpose

 The organization has a written mission or purpose statement that: